jaxio/jaxio.github.com/documentation/celerio/templates.md

 {% endhighlight %}

 In the above example, Celerio considers any file present under 'src/main/celerio' and its subfolder as a Celerio template.

-Thanks to the configuration above you will be able.

 <a name="template-name-conventions"></a>
 Template name conventions
 -------------------------